googleapis/google-api-php-client/README.md

 ### Making HTTP Requests Directly ###

 If Google Authentication is desired for external applications, or a Google API is not available yet in this library, HTTP requests can be made directly.

+If you are installing this client only to authenticate your own HTTP client requests, you should use [`google/auth`](https://github.com/googleapis/google-auth-library-php#call-the-apis) instead.

 The `authorize` method returns an authorized [Guzzle Client](http://docs.guzzlephp.org/), so any request made using the client will contain the corresponding authorization.